Happy Readers believe that the value of literacy in Africa cannot be emphasized enough.

 - Happy Readers operate out of Zimbabwe and Zambia.
 We are able to, and do work in other surrounding countries which face many of the same challenges with reading.

 - Happy Readers also create specifically themed books if commissioned.
-Currently we have our child trafficking book used by the Institute of Migration, a Child Protection story ready to publish and are working on a landmine awareness story in conjunction with the Halo Trust and USAID.
+Currently we have our child trafficking book (used by the Institute of Migration), a Child Protection story ready to publish, as well as our Minefield story developed with the Halo Trust and used in Mine Risk Education programs.

-- Carefully leveled readers, that are especially suited to readers with English as a second language.
+- Carefully levelled readers, that are especially suited to readers with English as a second language.

 Please contact us for any further information (languages spoken in the office include English, French and German)